Florian-Cenko/KU-Detection-And-Risk-Back-End/README.md

 # KU-Detection-And-Risk-Back-End

+## Fork-based Version with Code Enhancements

+This repository is a fork of the original **KU-Detection-And-Risk-Back-End** developed by the research team of Prof. [Όνομα Καθηγητή], extended during my undergraduate thesis.

+While the setup and deployment instructions remain the same, this version includes **code-level improvements**, particularly in the logic responsible for **selecting commits for analysis**.
+These changes aim to improve performance, accuracy, or flexibility when analyzing code history.

+> ℹ️ The project is otherwise based on the original architecture and retains full compatibility with the original database and API structure.

 ## Description

 This project implements the backend API for an application designed to detect "Knowledge Units" (KU).
 It is built with Flask (Python) and provides endpoints for: